MetalMan1245/Pro-Audio-Control-for-Linux/README.md

 ## Current State

-Right now this is literally just two dropdowns for global Sample Rate and Buffer Size with an apply button that I'm not convinced does anything.
+Right now this is literally just two dropdowns for global Sample Rate and Buffer Size with an apply button that I`m not convinced does anything.
 I mainly wanted to publish this as a reminder to myself to work on it more, I will flesh out the UI and documentation going forward but this is built with RUST.

-## Feature Pool
+## Upcoming Features

 Major:
-'Add aggregate device control'
+`Add aggregate device control`
-'Fix apply button and live reading of current pipewire settings' 'Optional granular control of parameters'
+`Fix apply button and live reading of current pipewire settings` `Optional granular control of parameters`

-'REAPER extension for basic controls (just sample rate and buffer size)'
+`REAPER extension for basic controls (just sample rate and buffer size)`

 ## Disclaimers